Fruit Donations to Fight Hunger

 Philabundance was created in 1984 with the simple belief that no man, woman, or child should go hungry.
 Their growth and eventual integration with the Philadelphia Food Bank in 2005 has made Philabundance the region’s largest hunger relief organization.
 They are now able to address hunger through direct service programs and a network of 500 member agencies, as well as contribute to a broad spectrum of social services through food cupboards, emergency kitchens, shelters, daycare and senior centers and beyond.

 The Big Bear Hug was established in 2015 with hopes of creating a new and innovative institution that will aid the homeless, less fortunate, and at risk youth.
 The Big Bear Hug Inc. was created with the goal of strengthening the community through charitable works and educating the youth.
 Creating a better community through the community.

 Founded in 1964, UMOM is the largest homeless shelter for families in Arizona, UMOM New Day Centers has been dedicated to helping homeless families in need of life’s basic necessities.
 The face of homelessness in Phoenix has changed throughout the decades, and UMOM has risen to the challenge of providing food, clothing and shelter to those in need since its inception.
 More importantly, UMOM provides families facing homelessness with the tools to succeed in moving forward, building a bridge to self-sufficiency.

-We have also send fruit donations to first responders to natural diasters such as Hurricane Katrina (New Orleans), Hurricane Sandy (New York & New Jersey), and tornadoes (Oklahoma 2013).
+We have also sent fruit donations to the victims and first responders of natural disasters such as Northern California Fires (California), Hurricane Harvey (Texas), Hurricane Katrina (New Orleans), Hurricane Sandy (New York and New Jersey), and tornadoes (Oklahoma 2013).
 Get Involved.
-Contact us if you would like to donate fruit to first responders.
+Contact us if you would like to donate fruit.